b-a-merritt/msse642/assignment3/Assignment3Merritt.md

 ## Working with a Local Repository

 ### Steps to create a new local repository via the CLI
-1. Create a new directory (optional).
+1. Create a new directory (or navigate to a directory that does not have a `.git` subdirectory).
 2. Initialize Git in that directory.
 3. Verify that the `.git` folder exists.